Ivan Akulov: Career

 In 1933, Akulov was recalled to Moscow, as USSR Prosecutor General, with Nikolai Krylenko and Andrei Vyshinsky as his deputies, in what may have been a move to build up the prosecutors' office as a counterweight to the OGPU, now that it was back under Yagoda's control.
-He demonstrated his loyalty to Stalin at a session of the Central Committee in January 1933, by declaring: "Stalin's policy is our policy, the policy of the entire party, It is the policy not only of the proletarian revolution in our country but of the proletarian revolution in the world.
+He demonstrated his loyalty to Stalin at a session of the Central Committee in January 1933, by declaring: "Stalin's policy is our policy, the policy of the entire party, it is the policy not only of the proletarian revolution in our country but of the proletarian revolution in the world.
 That's what Stalin's policy is all about.".
 But after the assassination of Sergei Kirov, unlike his two deputies, Akulov objected when Stalin proposed to pin the murder on the Old Bolsheviks, Zinoviev and Kamenev.
 In June 1935, he was appointed to succeed Avel Yenukidze as secretary of the Central Executive Committee (CEC) of the soviets, putting him in charge of security in the Kremlin, while Vyshinsky replaced him as prosecutor general.

 In 1937, after Akulov had a fall while skating, and suffered a near fatal concussion, Stalin ordered that surgeons be brought from abroad to save his life.
 Two of his former deputies, Vyshinsky and Grigori Roginsky, sent messages wishing him a speedy recover.
 He returned to work, only to be arrested on 23 July 1937.
 On hearing about his arrest, one of his colleagues Valentin Trifonov, protested to the chairman of the Central Executive Committee, Mikhail Kalinin who took up the case with Stalin, and was bluntly told: "You always were a liberal."
 Akulov confessed under torture to having been a Trotskyite.
 After he was sentenced to death, he told Roginsky "You know I'm not guilty."
 Roginsky replied with a stream of abuse.

 Akulov was accused of having been a Trotskyist since 1927, and of being involved in a 'fascist military conspiracy' with the Red Army commander Iona Yakir.
-He admitted the charges while interrogation, probably under torture, but denied them during his trial on 29 October 1937. shot on 30 October 1937.
+His name was on a death list signed by Stalin, Molotov, Kaganovich, and Voroshilov on 21 October 1937.
+He admitted the charges while interrogation, probably under torture, but denied them during his trial on 29 October 1937.
+He was shot on 30 October 1937.

 Akulov was 'rehabilitated' in December 1954.